-John Wayne Gacy quickly returned to Chicago and eventually started his own business in construction contracting.
+John quickly returned to Chicago and eventually started his own business in construction contracting.
 He also became very active and involved in his community, even becoming the Democratic Precinct Captain.
 His charitable deeds and extravagant parties boosted his reputation, and his love of dressing up as Pogo the Clown to entertain children gained the trust of the town.

 The First Murder

 The Killer Clown’s first murder took place on January 2, 1972, after his first divorce and just before his second marriage to Carole Hoff in July 1972.
 The 15-year-old victim’s name was Timothy Jack McCoy.
 Gacy had met him outside the city’s Greyhound bus terminal in downtown Chicago.
 After giving the boy a tour of the city, Gacy offered him a safe space to sleep overnight with the guarantee that he would return the boy in time to catch his bus.

 According to Tim Cahill in his 1986 book, Buried Dreams: Inside the Mind of a Serial Killer, McCoy was in the process of cooking eggs and cutting a slab of bacon when he went to wake his host.
-John Wayne Gacy awoke to the sight of McCoy still holding the kitchen knife.
+Gacy awoke to the sight of McCoy still holding the kitchen knife.
 With a violent reaction, he wrestled the knife from McCoy’s hand and slammed his head against the bedroom wall.
 He kicked the boy and then stabbed him twice in the chest, killing him.
 Gacy later claimed that the fact that the murder resulted in an orgasm triggered the association in his mind between murder and ecstasy.
 Police later found McCoy’s body in his crawlspace.

 McCoy’s murder set much of Gacy’s future evil deeds into action.
-According to the Chicago Tribune, May 10, 1986, there was a total of 33 victims, and twisted madman buried 29 of those bodies in the floors and crawl space of his home.
+According to the Chicago Tribune, May 10, 1986, there was a total of 33 murders, and the twisted madman buried 29 of those bodies in the floors and crawl space of his home.
 McCoy’s murder, however, was the only one in which he used a knife.
 In every other murder, the victim died of strangulation with a rope or board while the psychopath tortured and raped the victim.